Price value: Discover whether it is true that prices really are relative?

 - Are we presenting prices correctly to the customer – would more or less info on the cost base help or hinder a price rise?

 Taylor Wells is a specialist advisory firm that has developed a search, evaluation and recruitment process in the field of pricing recruiters, commercial and analytics.
 Our business was started after identifying weaknesses in the traditional agency recruitment model.
 Our purpose is to support management and HR to eliminate the risk of a bad hire.
-Our workshops and diagnostics ensure pricing or commercial teams are deeply engaged with the sales and marketing teams to achieve greater levels of margin and earnings growth.
+Workshops and diagnostics ensure pricing or commercial teams are deeply engaged with the sales and marketing teams to achieve greater levels of margin and earnings growth.
 We have developed our own digital platform to identify and evaluate talent and we partner with subject matter experts to help us operate efficiently.

 BA/ MA Psych.
 CANTAB, Msc Org.
 Psych, Dip.Couns Psych